nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

    1. Other incorrect remove commands to try: `rmt`, `rmt x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

+### Setting a task status as done

+1. Index is invalid

+    1. Test case: `done 0`<br>
+    Expected: Error message will be reflected in the message box.
+Tasks in the list remain the same.

+    1. Test case: `done 99999999999999999999`<br>
+    Expected: Error message will be reflected in the message box.
+Tasks in the list remain the same.

+1. Task status is 'done'

+    1. Test case: `done 1`<br>
+    Expected: Error message informing the user that the tasks status is already done.
+No changes to the status of the task.

+### Snooze
+1. Task to snooze has no date

+    1. Test case: `snooze 1`<br>
+    Expected: Error message to indicate that task has no date.

+1. Index is invalid

+    1. Test case: `snooze 0`<br>
+    Expected: Error message will be reflected in the message box.
+Tasks in the list remain the same.

+    1. Test case: `snooze 99999999999999999999`<br>
+    Expected: Error message will be reflected in the message box.
+Tasks in the list remain the same.

+1. Snooze amount is more that 365

+    1. Test case: `snooze 1 400`<br>
+    Expected: Error message to reflect that snooze amount cannot be more that 365 days will be reflected.

 ### Saving data